weizheheng/shipgit/README.md

 # What's shipgit

-Shipgit is my personal git workflow that I have been using for my solo web based project.
+Shipgit is my personal git workflow that I have been using for my solo web based project and recently introduced it to a team of 6 people at work.

 This workflow is highly inspired by:
 1. [git-flow](https://github.com/nvie/gitflow)
 2. [git-HubFlow](https://github.com/datasift/gitflow)
 3. [OneFlow](https://www.endoflineblog.com/oneflow-a-git-branching-model-and-workflow)